johnalison/obsidian-notes/Journal/20 September 2024 Friday.md

 # Log

 No Cyert...
-Home with H&M
+Home with H&M (S with T)

 # Review quarterly plans
 - [[Fall 2024]]